Voter Registration & Voting Locations

 You can walk to the voting places.
 Vans may be running on election day, but all the voting locations are within easy walking distance from the College or from your residence hall.
 The Northern precinct is a 10 minute walk from Parrish; the Western precinct is a 20 minute walk from Parrish.

-Voter Intimidation - be prepared: In years past, some Swarthmore students were intimidated by other voters who questioned the authenticity of the students' Pennsylvania residence.
-College students are permitted voter registration based on residence at school (assuming they otherwise qualify to vote).
+Voter intimidation or challenge - be prepared: In years past, some Swarthmore students were challenged by other voters who questioned the authenticity of the students' Pennsylvania residence or registration.
+College students are indeed permitted to register to vote based on their residence at school (assuming they otherwise qualify to vote).
 In general, if anyone makes you feel uncomfortable about coming to vote, ignore them, or, if you wish, report them to an Election Judge.
 All voting places have non-partisan Election Judges who understand the rules and can defend your right to vote.
+In some cases, there may be a delay if the election judge needs to work through the Pennsylvania "challenge rules" process -- in these cases, expect to provide valid Pennsylvania voter ID, such as the mailer card and/or your College ID, and otherwise cooperate with the election judge.

 Just in case: The Provisional ballot.
 If you go to the voting place for which you are certain you are registered, but you are not on their list of registered voters, ask an official there for help.
 If no record of your registration can be found on that day, you should ask to vote a "provisional ballot", which you will be allowed to do at that voting place.
 Provisional ballots permit the county to research your registration.
 If your valid registration is found, your ballot will be counted.
 If no valid registration is found, your provisional ballot will NOT be counted and you will be informed by letter.